algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

 <!-- Azure SQL Connection String, you can get it from portal.azure.com -->
 <add key="dbConnectionString" value="CHANGE_ME"/>
 ```
--   To build your code, select Debug from Solution Configurations
+5. To build your code, select Debug from Solution Configurations
     dropdown and select x64 for solution platforms dropdown.

--   Click on the green start icon.
+6. Click on the green start icon.

--   You should now have a working demo.
+7. You should now have a working demo.

+8. To Test the Demo, you need to have working speaker and microphone
+      - Dial 132307, you will hear a telephone ring.
+      - When the system prompts, ask the question - " What is the status of my claim?"
+      - When prompted for CRN, say "56788"

-    **NOTE: Please watch the demo video (DemoVideo-English.mp4) to
+      **NOTE: Please watch the demo video (DemoVideo-English.mp4) to see it in action.**
-    understand how to run the demo.**

-######  Publishing the demo
+##### 7. Publishing the demo

-1. Click Build and then select “Publish ContosoInsurance\_CallCenterDemo”
+1. Click Build and then select “Publish CI\_CallCenterDemo”

--   This will open the publish wizard.
+2. This will open the publish wizard.

--   On Publish wizard, select the location on your machine where you
+3. On Publish wizard, select the location on your machine where you
     want to publish the demo.

--   Click Next, and select from CD-ROM or DVD-ROM.
+4. Click Next, and select from CD-ROM or DVD-ROM.

--   On the next screen, select “The application will not check for
+5. On the next screen, select “The application will not check for
     updates”

--   Click Next and then select Finish.
+6. Click Next and then select Finish.

--   The publish folder will have an .exe file, you can install the demo
+7. The publish folder will have an .exe file, you can install the demo
     locally using this file.